xpdota/guide-scratch/3pty/LogGuide.md

 within them, it is usually easier to simply split them on the delimiter (`|` for network lines, `:` for parsed lines) .
 You also don't have to worry the efficiency of your regular expression.

+Ideally, your best best for anything more complicated is to use something like Cactbot that pre-parses a lot for you.
+This has the advantage that if a line format change, the fix only needs to be made in a single, central place, and then triggers and overlays will work again.

+You can also use Triggevent which goes a step further and parses everything into rich types.
+For example, any name+ID combination gets turned into a single object that can be further queried.

+Both of the options also provide significantly better readability than regular expressions.

 ### Other General Tips

 - Prefer IDs to names.
-Names may be language specific. -
+Names may be language specific.
 - Sometimes you need more information than is available in just the particular line.
 For example, you may need a combination of NPC ID from a 03-line and ability ID from a 26-line.
 That, or you need some kind of repository that stores combatant info, like what OverlayPlugin or Triggevent provides.